 James D. Nowak, Sr. Director of Operations, Product and Services joined ARCOS in July 2014 after retiring from American Electric Power (AEP) after 37 years.

 Nowak capped his career with AEP by directing their utility’s distribution emergency restoration planning group.
 Nowak held various positions within AEP including Dist.
 Engineering Supervisor, Dist.
 Line Supervisor, Dist.
 Records Superintendent, Region Operations Manager, Region Dispatching Manager and Dist.
 Dispatch Support Manager.

-As Director of Utility Services Nowak is assisting with new and existing ARCOS Product Management initiatives by working closely with our customers and all internal employees.
-He also helps with implementing projects that benefit our customers and the electric and gas industries in the areas of day-to-day and emergency operations.
+As Sr Director of Operations, Product and Services Nowak manages ARCOS Product Management initiatives by working closely with our customers and all internal employees.
+He also helps with implementing projects that benefit our customers and the electric and gas industries in the areas of day-to-day and emergency operations and services.

 Presently a member of the All Hazard Consortium (AHC) Fleet Response Working Group (FRWG) on the movement of resources during restoration efforts and sits on their steering committee.
 He previously held positions as Southeastern Electric Exchange’s (SEE) chair for their Mutual Assistance Committee and Distribution Council and vice chair of their Smart Grid Task Force.
 Jim was one of the original Co-Chair’s for Edison Electric Institute’s (EEI) Mutual Assistance Committee and National Mutual Assistance Resource Team and a member of EEI’s National Response Event (NRE) governance and exercise sub-committees.
 Jim was also a co-founder of the Great Lakes Mutual Assistance Group and active member and leader in the Midwest Mutual Assistance Group and the Texas Mutual Assistance Group and represented AEP on the Business Round Table Disaster Relief Committee.